superhero1/ffritz/README-APP.md

 These tools need to be located in /var/prtg/scriptsxml.
 The pcount tool itself and various wrapper scripts will be placed there at startup.

-datarate_atom     - Reports rates of all atom counters pktrate_atom      - Same for packets
+- datarate_atom     : Reports rates of all atom counters
+- pktrate_atom      : Same for packets
-max_datarate_atom - Reports maximum rate observed in 1 sec interval max_pktrate_atom  - Same for packets
+- max_datarate_atom : Reports maximum rate observed in 1 sec interval
+- max_pktrate_atom  : Same for packets
-	The same sensor scripts exist for ARM.
-See NOTE above.
+- (The same sensor scripts exist for ARM.
+See NOTE above.)

-pcount_arm        - rpc wrapper to invoke pcount on arm
+- pcount_arm       : rpc wrapper to invoke pcount on arm

 To directly call pcount as sensor tool make sure to put parameters into quotes.
 For example when creating a "pcount_arm" sensor:

 "-p1,MPDSP_frwrd_to_host" "-x2"

-Will create a sensor that monitors packets forwarded to ARM due to LUT miss, which is an indication for a DOS attack ;-).
+This will create a sensor that monitors packets forwarded to ARM due to LUT miss, which is an indication for a DOS attack ;-).

 Notes